intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 # Repositories

-Data is stored in six technologically differentiated repositories (depicted in the metamodel above).
+Data is stored in six technically differentiated repositories (depicted in the metamodel above).

 - The primary datasets are ingested, transformed, and stored in four repositories (_collection_, _monitoring_, _analytics_, _reporting_).